 Source: “Corruption across EU ‘breathtaking’ – EU Commission,” BBC News, February 3, 2014.

-According to the director of the National Focal Point in the Field of Drugs and Drugs Addictions, around 30 percent of students in Bulgaria have used some type of illegal drugs in their lifetimes.
+According to the director of a criminal justice program operating in the country, around 30 percent of students in Bulgaria have used some type of illegal drugs in their lifetimes.

 The most used drugs by students in the country were amphetamines, ecstasy and cocaine.